Code-Institute-Submissions/byrnelorcan-MS4-Kafe-Analog/README.md

 # Deployment

+The following section shows a brief overview of project deployment.
+For more in-depth review please refer to the relevant documentation.

 ## Github Pages Deployment:
 The project is deployed to GitHub Pages.
 To deploy the site follow the instruction below.
 1. In GitHub navigate to the []().